Table of Contents

 Ureter Duplex and Ureter Fissus

 A double ureter forms by division of the ureteric bud or a double anlage.
 In this case the ureter fissus is only partially split.
 This can result in a divided or double kidney with only one junction to the urinary bladder.
 The ureter duplex is completely separated.
-This usually leads to a double kidney with two separated junctions to the urinary bladder developing.
+This usually leads to a double kidney with two separated junctions to the urinary bladder.

 Malformations of the Bladder

-Bladder exstrophy can be traced back to failed immigration of mesenchymal cells into the space between the abdominal wall and the bladder wall, resulting in absence of the muscular layer.
+Bladder exstrophy can be traced back to failed migration of mesenchymal cells into the space between the abdominal wall and the bladder wall, resulting in absence of the muscular layer.
 The posterior wall of the bladder and the openings of the ureters are exposed.
 Incontinence occurs due to protrusion of the wall of the bladder into the anterior abdominal wall.

 Malformations of the Urethra